 Each civilian position at the United States Capitol Police (USCP) has unique application procedures based on the duties, responsibilities, and functions of the respective position.
-Therefore, applicants are encouraged to view the current vacancy announcements and follow the specific application procedures that include submitting a USAJobs application, questionnaire, and other required documentation.
+Therefore, applicants are encouraged to view the current vacancy announcements and follow the specific application procedures that include submitting an application through the USCP career site, APEX, fill out a questionnaire, and upload other required documentation.

 The minimum qualifications listed on each vacancy announcement will determine an individual’s basic eligibility for employment with the USCP.
 Please note, the application process can be lengthy.
 Depending on a person’s specific circumstances, the process can take as little as a few months to more than a year.

-The USCP encourages applicants to apply for positions by submitting an online application at USAJobs here.
-The USCP’s Job Opportunity Announcements are typically open on USAJobs for two to four weeks.
+The USCP encourages individuals to apply for open positions by submitting an application through the USCP career site, APEX.
+The USCP’s Job Opportunity Announcements are typically open in APEX for two to four weeks.